weseek/growi/README.md

       * `none` : Disable file uploading
     * MAX_FILE_SIZE: The maximum file size limit for uploads (bytes). default: `Infinity`
     * MONGO_GRIDFS_TOTAL_LIMIT: Total capacity limit of MongoDB GridFS (bytes). default: `Infinity`
+    * SAML_USES_ONLY_ENV_VARS_FOR_SOME_OPTIONS: If `true`, the system uses only the value of the environment variable as the value of the SAML option that can be set via the environment variable.
 * **Option to integrate with external systems**
     * HACKMD_URI: URI to connect to [HackMD(CodiMD)](https://hackmd.io/) server.
         * **This server must load the GROWI agent.
 [Here's how to prepare it](https://docs.growi.org/guide/admin-cookbook/integrate-with-hackmd.html).**